Hans Ertel

-Hans Ertel (March 24, 1904 in Berlin – July 2, 1971 in Berlin) was a German natural scientist and a pioneer in geophysics, meteorology and hydrodynamics.
+Hans Ertel (24 March 1904 in Berlin – 2 July 1971 in Berlin) was a German natural scientist and a pioneer in geophysics, meteorology and hydrodynamics.

 Life and work

 Hans Ertel began his scientific career at the former Preußischen Meteorologischen Institut (Prussian Meteorological Institute), where the representatives of the Austrian school of meteorology, (Heinrich von Ficker and Albert Defant) had formative influence on him and gave him their lasting support.
 Ertel continued the works of Felix Maria von Exner-Ewarten, a leading theoretical meteorologist of his time who lived in Vienna, and he completed many of them.
-He developed into a capable theoretical physicist early on and he was already to publish research results or theoretical approaches in this subject as a young man.
+He developed into a capable theoretical physicist early on, and he was already to publish research results or theoretical approaches in this subject as a young man.
 Ertel's famous vorticity equation of 1942 belongs today to the basic work of modern geophysics and astrophysics.

 In 1943, he was given the position of professor for meteorology and geophysics at the University of Innsbruck, and he also attended lectures by Arnold Sommerfeld.
-After Second World War, Ertel was interested in a professorship for geophysics at the University of Munich, but was instead appointed to professor for geophysics at Berlin University in 1946, where he also became the director of the Institute for Meteorology and Geophysics which belonged to the university.
+After Second World War, Ertel was interested in a professorship for geophysics at the Ludwig-Maximilians-Universität München, but was instead appointed to professor for geophysics at the Friedrich Wilhelm University of Berlin in 1946, where he also became the director of the Institute for Meteorology and Geophysics which belonged to the university.

-At the invitation of various scientists, such as Hilding Köhler, Markus Bath and Carl-Gustav Rossby, with whom he also maintained long friendships, Ertel held lectures at Stockholm University and Uppsala University in Sweden and took part in congresses, thereby creating a good reputation for his field of research at the Berlin University.
+At the invitation of various scientists, such as Hilding Köhler, Markus Bath and Carl-Gustav Rossby, with whom he also maintained long friendships, Ertel held lectures at Stockholm University and Uppsala University in Sweden and took part in congresses, thereby creating a good reputation for his field of research at the Friedrich Wilhelm University of Berlin.

 As a member of the Deutschen Akademie der Wisschaften zu Berlin, (German Academy of Sciences Berlin), or DAW, Ertel founded and led the Institute for Physical Hydrography of this academy as of 1948.
 In 1949, Ertel was elected to be a full member of the DAW and was its vice president from 1951 to 1961.
 During this time, he saw to the founding of some new academy institutes, and also ensured that all of Germany could participate during the International Geophysical Years (1957/58 and 1958/59).

 The research on geo-ecology, which began under his leadership at the institute, is considered to be pioneering work today.
 The following areas of emphasis in research from his time as leader of the Institute enriched scientific knowledge and the subject areas to a great degree: